 |Canon 5D Mark III (⇒ lft | rgt)||optical||YES||3.2||1040||fixed||no||8000||6.0||no||no|

 |Canon 5D Mark II (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||3.9||no||no|

 |Nikon D600 (⇒ lft | rgt)||optical||YES||3.0||921||fixed||no||4000||5.5||12||no|

 Both the 6D and the 70D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 70D was followed by the Canon 80D.

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 6D and the Canon 6D?
-The listing below highlights the relative strengths of the two models.
+Is the Canon 6D better than the Canon 70D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.